absmach/export/README.md

 ## Environment variables

-Service will look for `config.toml` first and if not found it will be configured with env variables and new config file specified with `MF_EXPORT_CONF_PATH` will be saved with values populated from env vars.
+Service will look for `config.toml` first and if not found it will be configured with env variables and new config file specified with `MF_EXPORT_CONFIG_FILE` will be saved with values populated from env vars.
 The service is configured using the environment variables presented in the following table.
 Note that any unset variables will be replaced with their default values.

 | Variable                      | Description                                                   | Default               |